Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palazzo dei Conservatori

-Continue to the Hall of Tapestries, also known as the Hall of the Throne, since in the 18th century it was used as the command room of the pontiff of Rome.
+Continue to the Hall of Tapestries, also known as the Throne Room, since in the eighteenth century it was used as the command room of the pontiff of Rome.
 You will see impressive tapestries reproducing historical scenes of ancient Rome, and reproductions of works by Rubens.

-It is a subway gallery that exhibits more than a hundred stone inscriptions that were used for both public and private life in Rome in antiquity.
+This is a subway gallery displaying more than one hundred stone inscriptions that were used for both public and private life in Rome in ancient times.
 You can read informative texts about tombs, laws, trades and merchant affairs, and military orders.

 Palazzo Nuovo